Government introduction of formal statutory regulation for heat networks in England, Wales and Scotland is planned to begin during 2025-26.

 The new regulations will build on the foundations set by Heat Trust’s existing consumer protection standards but will also go further, for example by covering pricing.
 They will also contain mandatory minimum technical standards for heat networks.

-All heat suppliers / heat network operators will need to be authorised by Ofgem.
+All GB heat suppliers / heat network operators will need to be authorised by Ofgem.
 Conditions of these authorisations will include compliance with consumer protection standards of conduct.
 Ofgem will have powers to monitor compliance and take enforcement action for any breaches of the conditions.

-Ofgem and the Scottish Government plan to consult in 2024 on Ofgem’s administration of an additional Scottish licensing regime.
 You can find out more about the progress of Scottish heat networks regulations here.

 Government will have powers to designate areas as ‘heat network zones’ where heat networks are expected to be the lowest cost solution for decarbonising heat.
 Certain buildings within zones may be required to connect to heat networks within a specified timeframe.
 This supports government’s target of supplying 20% of homes through heat networks by 2050.